Loan Agreement Template, Free Download 2026

 What is a loan agreement?

-A loan agreement is a legally binding contract between a lender and a borrower that documents the terms of a loan, including the principal amount, interest rate, repayment schedule, and consequences of default.
+A loan agreement is a legally binding contract between a lender and a borrower that documents the terms of a personal loan agreement or business loan, including the principal amount, interest rate, repayment schedule, and consequences of default.
 Unlike a simple promissory note, a loan agreement includes mutual obligations for both parties, such as the lender's obligation to disburse funds and the borrower's obligation to repay according to the stated terms.
 Loan agreements are governed by state contract law and, for consumer loans, federal regulations such as the Truth in Lending Act.

 Is a loan agreement legally binding?